 Dethatch cool-season turf types in early spring or early fall.
 Timing is critical in both cases.
 In early spring, dethatch after grass is actively growing – after you have mowed it once or twice.
-Time early fall dethatching to allow grass plenty of time to grow and re-establish before frost arrives.
+Time early fall dethatching to allow grass plenty of time to grow and re-establish before frost or cold weather arrives.

 Cool-season turf types:

 - Fescue (Chewings, Hard, Red; Tall Fescue rarely needs dethatching)

 - Dethatch when soil is moist, not dry.
 If soil is too wet, dethatching may yank turf out by the roots, creating large bare spots.

 - It's best to dethatch during cooler weather.

 - Mow the lawn to half its normal height right before dethatching.

 - Postpone dethatching – even if it's needed – during times of drought, watering restrictions or intense heat waves.